The CineComedies Lab 2022

 He works for various film and TV production companies and has been teaching characterization, comedy writing and script doctoring for the past 10 years.

-How and why did you turn to the CineComedies Lab?
+Why did you turn to the CineComedies Lab?

 How did the residency go?

-The basis of a residency is to offer time, during which you can devote yourself entirely to writing.
-That’s already precious.
-I spent hours thinking without being disturbed, in a heritage place, tinged with the history of the miners and conducive to creation.
-At first, we all worked alone, each in his own corner, even if our crossed views on the texts were interesting.
-Fadette Drouard’s feedback was very important, especially concerning the characters: she has a very particular approach, she is very demanding about them.
-As for Benoît Mariage, who spent a whole day with us, he was very involved, very fair in his criticisms without being too kind, without sacrificing the intention behind the project either.
+Initially, we all worked a bit alone, each in our own corner, although it was interesting to see how we viewed each other’s texts.
+Fadette Drouard’s feedback was very important, especially when it came to the characters: she has a very particular approach and is very demanding about them.
+As for Benoît Mariage, who spent a whole day with us, he was very involved, very fair in his criticism without being too kind, without sacrificing the intention behind the project either.
 We were very lucky.

 What next?

 Liège was the most interesting week of the residency, in many ways.
 Eight hours a day working on our pitches as much as anyone else’s strengthens the bond.
-Sharing the same feeling of fear, of risk, too.
-The Festival itself offered a welcome interlude.
-I met 6 or 7 people there who were interested in “Love in Dunkerque”, 2 of whom were very enthusiastic.
-It seems that yes, my scenario is on the rails…
+Sharing the same sense of fear and risk, too.
+The Festival itself was a welcome interlude.

 Are you a (young) screenwriter